Using Small Groups in the Catechumenal Process

 Small groups enable catechumens and candidates to express how they have understood the truths they have heard.
 They are then able to articulate their initial responses: perceptions, insights, agreements, connections with other teachings, assent, thanksgivings… as well as concerns, reservations, difficulties, and disagreements.
 The dialogue that small groups foster will allow for participants to experience a deepening of their own conversion as well as to consider how they might apply a particular teaching to their own life situation.

-Although small groups are not mentioned in the RCIA ritual book, small groups are exceedingly helpful to participants’ spiritual journeys because they call for dialogue and response.
+Although small groups are not mentioned in the OCIA ritual book, small groups are exceedingly helpful to participants’ spiritual journeys because they call for dialogue and response.

 Genuine catechesis therefore is that catechesis which helps to perceive the action of God throughout the formative journey.
 It encourages a climate of listening, of thanksgiving and of prayer.
 It looks to the free response of persons and it promotes active participation among those to be catechized.